The very beginning of Koenigsegg starts here - with the CC Prototype.

-Apart from having a great chassis with great handling from the get go, the CC featured the unique Koenigsegg detachable and storable roof, that was fully integrated in the coupe shape.
-This was truly unique among supercars at this time.
-Remember this was before the F50 and the Carrera GT and neither of these cars did a very good job at making the car look like a perfect coupe with the roof on like the CC, and the F50 could not even store the roof in the car.
+Alongside a great chassis and handling, the CC featured Koenigsegg's unique detachable and stowable roof, as part of its fully integrated design DNA – a unique trait among supercars at that time.
+Remember, this was before the F50 (which could not even stow the roof in the car) and the Carrera GT, where neither did a good job at making the car look like a perfect coupe with the roof on like the CC did.

 The Koenigsegg CC featured a semi carbon fiber monocoque with integrated chromolybdenium tube subframes and reinforcements.
 This design was later developed into the full carbon fiber monocoque that went into production.